When are your services?

 What is Grace's style of worship?

-One of our core values is participatory worship - this means that we value and practice meaningful worship through music when we gather together.
+One of our core values is participatory worship - we value and practice meaningful worship through music when we gather together.
 This is not a performance by a few, but a heartfelt response by all to the magnificence of God.
 Our worship gatherings are Christ-centered, God-honoring, culturally relevant, creative, innovative, and grounded in Christian heritage, but not blindly tied to church tradition.